OpenKH/OpenKh/docs/kh2/file/type/00battle.md

 ### Btlv Header

-Contains the table for battle level of each world.
-Whether each entry is enabled or not is determined by a bitmask and the final battle level will be the sum of all of the world's enabled battle lv entries.

 | Offset | Variable Type | Description |
 |--------|---------------|-------------|
 | 0 	 | uint | File type (1)